1

 You've discovered something special.
 A company that cares.
 Cares about leading the way in construction, engineering, manufacturing and renewable energy.
 Cares about redefining how energy is designed, applied and consumed.
 Cares about thoughtfully growing to meet market demands.
 And as "one of the Healthiest 100 Workplaces in America" is focused on the mind/body/soul of team members through our Culture of Care.

-Faith Technologies Inc. (FTI) is searching for a Modeling and Simulation Lead Engineer to support the R&D product group in Menasha, WI.
+Faith Technologies Inc. (FTI) is searching for a Lead Systems Performance Modeling & Simulation Engineer to support the R&D product group in Menasha, WI.

-As a Modeling & Simulation Lead Engineer in the R&D group, you will be responsible for developing advanced modeling and simulation environments for electrical, thermal, and mechanical systems and enclosures used in distributed energy resources and power distribution.
+As a Lead Systems Performance M&S Engineer in the R&D group, you will be responsible for developing advanced physics-based modeling and simulation environments for electrical, thermal, and mechanical systems used in distributed energy resources and power distribution.
 Collaborating with subject matter experts, product strategy teams, and systems engineers, you will create accurate and efficient simulations that meet requirements and support product development.
 Furthermore, you will develop and oversee the implementation of modeling and simulation processes as critical milestones for development and validation of technologies and products within the Product Engineering organization.
 Through your expertise, you will play a key role in driving innovation and performance improvements in distributed energy and power distribution systems.

-• Master's degree in electrical engineering, mechanical engineering, or equivalent.
+• Bachelor's degree in electrical and mechanical engineering or equivalent

-• Knowledge of multi-physics modeling software such as Simulink, Simscape, Simcenter Amesim, GT Suite, or similar OR experience with using computational fluid dynamics (CFD) software to develop models and conduct analysis
+• Knowledge of multi-physics modeling software such as Simscape, Simcenter Amesim, GT Suite, or similar

-• Proficient in development and use of hardware-in-the-loop (HIL), model-in-loop (MIL), and/or software-in-the-loop (SIL) simulation platforms
+• Proficient in hardware-in-the-loop (HIL), model-in-loop (MIL), and software-in-the-loop (SIL) simulation platforms, including the integration of plant and controls models

 • Demonstrated implementation of real-world power generation and distribution problems into complex modeling and simulation platforms